How to recycle a TV

 Can I put a TV in the trash?

 Not in 26 states.
 CA, CO, CT, IL, IN, MA, MD, ME, MI, MN, NC, NJ, NY, OR, PA, RI, SC, TX, UT, VA, VT, WA, WI, and others ban all TVs from landfill.
-Even in states without a ban, TV trash is environmentally toxic — every state has a free or low-cost recycling option.
+Even in states without a ban, TV trash is environmentally toxic, and every state has a free or low-cost recycling option.

 Does Best Buy take TVs for free?